mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 *Katamari Damacy* is more than a game, it's the best argument I know against  anger and hatred. *Katamari Damacy* brings us together. *Katamari Damacy* reminds us that, in the end, we're all just stardust.

-So although the songs never really stopped echoing in my head, I recently figured it was high time to boot up the o' PS2 again and play me some Katamari.
+So although the songs never really stopped echoing in my head, I recently figured it was high time to boot up the ol' PS2 again and play me some Katamari.
 Not just for fun mind you, but for (computer) science!
 The result: the aptly named [*Na Naa, Na Na Na Na Naa Naa Naa Na*][site], an experiment visualizing the controller input for *Katamari Damacy*.
 It's very similar to my project [using *Spelunky* keyboard input to create a virtual etch-a-sketch][sketchy], but with joysticks instead of a keyboard, and drawing on a slowly expanding sphere instead of on a plane. <!--Also, no 🐍🐍🐍-->

 {% include image.html file="pretty8.png" %}